fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 <img src="../assets/img/eurobonus-guide/eb-portal-sas.webp" alt="EuroBonus Search Portal for Award Flights on SAS (2024)." />

 * **For Redemptions on Star Alliance**: These will be turned off immediately after SAS joins SkyTeam.
-Members will no longer be able to search and redeem for flights on Lufthansa, ANA,
+Members will no longer be able to search and redeem for flights on Lufthansa, ANA, EVA Air, Thai Airways.

 <img src="../assets/img/eurobonus-guide/eb-portal-sa.webp" alt="EuroBonus Search Portal for Award Flights on Star Alliance.
 Will disappear on Q2, 2024." />